-Their earnings depend on factors such as amount of experience and region of the country.
-A flight attendant working on the East or West coast tends to have a higher income than those in other regions of the country.
+Your earnings will still depend on your experience and what part of the country you live and work in.
+A flight attendant working on the East or West coast tends to have a higher income than in other regions of the country.

 An Opportunity for Felons?

 What do you think about this blog post?
 Have you or someone you know been in the situation of trying to become a flight attendant with a felony?
-What was that like for him or her, and how did he or she achieve success?
+What was that like, and what happened?
 Please tell us in the comments below.